denten-books/plain-text/2-surface.md

 high of a speed.
 The Vibroplex keys would significantly alter the "fist," or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [@mcnicol_american_1913, 209; @halstead_genesis_1949].

-By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
-By the 1930s, devices variously known as "printer telegraphs," "teletypewriters," and "teletypes" displaced Morse code telegraphy as the dominant mode of commercial communication.
-The monthly "Labor Review" report published by the U.S. Bureau of Labor Statistics in March of 1932 estimates more than a 50 percent drop in the number of Morse code operators between the years of 1915 and 1931.
-Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln1-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
-Where, in the Morse code machine, a human-operator was responsible for translating language into code, teletype automated the process completely.
-The human operator could simply enter printed characters into the machine directly, using a keyboard.
-The teletype would then transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.

-[^ln1-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
-By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].
+Despite the improvements, Morse code was showing its age.
+Although the convention stipulated fixed length, the actual length of the silence between the meaning-carrying units of Morse code could vary greatly with the vagrancies of the transmitting medium.
+Cross talk between wires and weather interferences were common, which meant that communicating in Morse still required a human operator for efficient ciphering and deciphering of the transmisison.
+In a long-chain of mediation telegraph operator, code, and machine, the human posed a limiting factor.

+The physical constraingts of Morse code put the theoretical upper limit for transmission speed of around 49 words per minute---a rate further limited by the operator's manual dexterity [@mcnicol_american_1913, 207;
+@u.s._bureau_of_labor_statistics_displacement_1932; @halstead_genesis_1949].
+Telegraph operators working a "hand sender" commonly developed partial paralysis of wrist or arm, commonly known as a "glass arm" [@brackbill_telegraphers_1929;
+@u.s._bureau_of_labor_statistics_displacement_1932].
+A sender was called a "ham" or a "bum" when he "fell down" or made errors in sending.
+To "put someone under the table" in sender's lingo was to transmit faster that the receiver ability to transcribe.
+The "reader" was "burnt up" when he fell behind.
+He had to "break," or interrupt the sender to ask for repetition.
+To "paste" someone meant to transmit at high speeds to deliberately burn him up or put him under the table [@brackbill_telegraphers_1929].

-During the International Telegraph Conference in Lisbon, held in the summer of 1908, the ITU specified two additional formats: Hughes and Baudot.
+The International Telegraph Conference in Lisbon, held in the summer of 1908, ratified two additional alphabet standards for international use: Hughes and Baudot.

 ![Table of Alphabets, 1901 [@vansize_new_1901, 23].](images/alphabets-vansize.png)

+Both of the new systems allowed for fully autonomous operation.
+The message could be keyed into ticker tape by a human operator and then fed into the machine at a separate stage of transmission.
+In this sense, teletype

 The Hughes telegraph, an 1855 design modification of an 1846 telegraph invented by the American Royal E. House, was a capricious machine that relied on a